jasonli19/cs660-HW3/README.md

 ## Spam Classifier using PySpark
 ### Usage
-Run
+Open
 ```
 Spam Classifier PySpark.ipynb
 ```
-in Jupyter Notebook or Google Colab to see the results.
+in Jupyter Notebook or Google Colab and run all the cells to see the results.

 ### Results
 Laplace smoothing Value | Accuracy | Precision | Recall | Run Time |